plausible/analytics/CONTRIBUTING.md

 ### Creating an account

 1. Navigate to `http://localhost:8000/register` and fill in the form.
-2. An e-mail won't actually be sent, but you can find the activation in the Phoenix logs in your terminal.
-Search for `[info] VERIFICATION CODE:`  and enter the verification code.
-3. Fill in the rest of the forms and for the domain use `dummy.site`
+2. Fill in the rest of the forms and for the domain use `dummy.site`
-4. Skip the JS snippet and click start collecting data.
+3. Skip the JS snippet and click start collecting data.
-5. Run `make dummy_event` from the terminal to generate a fake pageview event for the dummy site.
+4. Run `make dummy_event` from the terminal to generate a fake pageview event for the dummy site.
-6. You should now be all set!
+5. You should now be all set!

 ### Stopping Docker containers